Exit Tickets: Quick Formative Assessment That Shapes

 This powerful strategy can bridge the gap between the current and previous lesson, supporting the spiral curriculum concept and enabling students to continuously build upon their prior knowledge.

 A fun twist to traditional exit tickets can be adding creative or open-ended questions that challenge learners to synthesize and apply what they have learned.
 This approach not only promotes metacognition but also cultivates a classroom culture where students feel comfortable expressing their thoughts and ideas.
-The benefits of exit tickets are manifold, as they facilitate the development of critical thinking skills and helps students to take ownership of their learning journey.
+The benefits of exit tickets are manifold, as they facilitate the development of critical thinking skills and helps students to take ownership of their learning process.

 By regularly incorporating exit tickets into the lesson plan, teachers can effectively monitor their students' progress, identify areas where reinforcement is needed, and adjust instruction accordingly.
 This approach helps students process information at a deeper level, ultimately leading to better retention and comprehension.